 Sec.
-8107-45.5 - Compliance with Federal, State and Local Law and Regulations

-Wireless communication facilities must shall comply with all current applicable federal, state and local law, all standards and regulations of the FCC, and all standards and regulations of any other local, state and federal government agency with the authority to regulate such facilities.
+8107-45.5 - Compliance with Federal, State and Local Law and Regulations and local law, all standards and regulations of the FCC, and all standards and regulations of any other local, state and federal government agency with the authority to regulate such facilities.